Recessed Vulva

 Many dogs with a recessed vulva develop bacterial infections that require treatment.
 The antibiotics used for treatment vary based upon the type and severity of infection.
 In the case of a mild skin infection, topical antibiotics may be effective.
 In the case of vaginitis, bladder infections, or more severe skin infections, oral antibiotics are often required.

-1. Medical management.
-In dogs that are only mildly affected, topical treatments with medicated shampoos or wipes may be sufficient to keep signs at bay and prevent secondary infections.
-Weight loss in overweight dogs can be beneficial by decreasing the size of the fat/skin folds surrounding the vulva.
+• Medical management.
+In mildly affected dogs, topical treatments with medicated shampoos or wipes may be sufficient to keep signs at bay and prevent secondary infections.
+In overweight dogs, weight loss can be beneficial by decreasing the size of the skin folds around the vulva.

-2. Surgical treatment.
-In dogs that are severely affected, or who do not respond to medical treatment, a vulvoplasty or episioplasty may be considered.
-This procedure corrects the conformational defect and restores normal conformation of the vulva.
-See handout “Vulvoplasty (Episioplasty)” for further information on this procedure.
+• Surgical treatment.
+In severely affected dogs, or dogs that do not respond to medical treatment, a vulvoplasty or episioplasty may be considered.
+This procedure restores the vulva’s normal conformation.

 What is the prognosis for a recessed vulva?

-The prognosis for this condition depends on its severity and which treatment option is attempted.
-In general, dogs who undergo a vulvoplasty experience a significant improvement in clinical signs.
+The prognosis for a recessed vulva depends on its severity and which treatment option is attempted.
+In general, dogs that undergo a vulvoplasty experience a significant improvement in clinical signs.
 In dogs given medical treatment only, the prognosis depends on the severity of the condition and the response to treatment.

 Related Articles